Leukaemia: Two transfusions to make daughter’s wedding

 “You’re not cast as cured, the CLL is just under control,” he explained.

-Des has recently joined the Leukaemia Foundation’s Blood Buddies program to help others through their own blood cancer experience.
+Des joined the Leukaemia Foundation’s Blood Buddies program to help others through their own blood cancer experience.

-Our supporters make this phone-based peer support program possible.
-It matches and connects those diagnosed with blood cancer (or those caring for a person with blood cancer) with a trained volunteer who has had blood cancer (or cared for somebody with blood cancer).
+This program matched and connected those diagnosed with blood cancer (or those caring for a person with blood cancer) with a trained volunteer who has had blood cancer (or cared for somebody with blood cancer).

-Venetoclax was first developed here in Australia and Leukaemia Foundation supporters helped provide funding for early work on its precursor.Posted on January 5th, 2018
+Venetoclax was first developed here in Australia and Leukaemia Foundation supporters helped provide funding for early work on its precursor.Last updated on June 19th, 2019

 Developed by the Leukaemia Foundation in consultation with people living with a blood cancer, Leukaemia Foundation support staff, haematology nursing staff and/or Australian clinical haematologists.
 This content is provided for information purposes only and we urge you to always seek advice from a registered health care professional for diagnosis, treatment and answers to your medical questions, including the suitability of a particular therapy, service, product or treatment in your circumstances.
 The Leukaemia Foundation shall not bear any liability for any person relying on the materials contained on this website.